cmu-delphi/delphi-epidata/docs/api/paho_dengue.md

 This endpoint provides weekly dengue case counts for countries and territories in the Americas, as reported by the Pan American Health Organization (PAHO).

-> [!IMPORTANT]
-> Data acquisition is performed via web scraping of a Tableau dashboard, which renders the process fragile to website changes.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include:
 [contributing](README.md#contributing), [citing](README.md#citing), and